davidberenstein1957/dataset-viber/README.md

 </details>

-### GradioDataAnnotatorInterface
+### AnnotatorInterface

-> Built on top of the `gr.GradioDataAnnotatorInterface` to collect and annotate data and log it to the Hub.
+> Built on top of the `CollectorInterface` to collect and annotate data and log it to the Hub.
 > TODO: annotate - models to the loop (potentially using from_pipeline = interactive)
 > TODO: annotate - counters for the number of annotations
 > TODO: data - a state based on csv or remote dataset